In brief - Review loss adjuster reports for reasonableness

 However, this is not always the case.

-In the House of Lords case of Brit Inns Limited & Ors v BDW Trading Limited EWHC 2143, the loss adjuster's report was not sufficient to prove a loss.
+In the English case of Brit Inns Limited & Ors v BDW Trading Limited EWHC 2143, the loss adjuster's report was not sufficient to prove a loss.

 Brit Inns had contracted the construction of a basement restaurant.
 The construction was completed at the end of 2006, but the restaurant was flooded as a result of the negligence of Thames Water.